 How Dividends Impact Option Pricing

-Dividend stocks are a popular way to generate income, but they also impact several other investment strategies, including option strategies.
-For example, an investor that’s selling call options to generate an income should be aware of how option prices behave when a company announces and pays a dividend to avoid any surprises.
+Dividend stocks are a popular way to generate income, but they also impact several other investment strategies.
+For example, dividends impact option pricing.
+Let’s say that an investor that’s selling call options to generate an income should be aware of how option prices behave when a company announces and pays a dividend to avoid any surprises.

 Let’s take a look at how dividends work, the impact on stock prices, how that translates to options, and what these dynamics mean for investors.